nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 they complement the Avengers in tracking their students' progress.

-To improve user experience, we implemented several new features that will aid Avengers in their weekly tutoring work, such as Show, Sort, Visualize, and a set of version control tools (Undo, Redo, History, Revert).
+To improve user experience, we implemented several new features that will aid Avengers in their weekly tutoring work, such as Show, Sort, Visualize, a set of version control tools (Undo, Redo, History, Revert), and a more comprehensive help command.
 The data visualization tools allow Avengers to perform better analysis, and customize their teaching to maximize their students' learning experience.
 With the version control tools, Academy Directory is much more forgiving and this allows Avengers to feel more confident and at ease while using our product.
+The new Help command makes new users more comfortable to learn Academy Directory.

 The implementation details and design considerations for these features could be found in [Implementation](#implementation) section and the [Design](#design) section respectively.